stackhpc/ansible_collection_slurm_openstack_tools/roles/autoscale/README.md

 ## Requirements

 - Working DNS.
-- Active OpenStack credentials on localhost (e.g a sourced `openrc.sh` in the shell running ansible).
+- The OpenStack CLI client and active OpenStack credentials on localhost (e.g a sourced `openrc.sh` in the shell running ansible).
 - Role `stackhpc.slurm_openstack_tools.pytools`.
 Installs [slurm-openstack-tools](github.com/stackhpc/slurm-openstack-tools) which provides a venv with the `openstacksdk` and the required resume/suspend scripts.
 - Role `stackhpc.openhpc` to create a Slurm cluster.
-- This role should be run on the Slurm controller only.

 ## Role Variables